-- Pie in the Face: Rabbi gives Krusty one in the end.
+- Pie in the Face: Rabbi Krustofski gives Krusty one in the end.

 - Quote-to-Quote Combat: Between Bart (with Lisa's assistance) and Krusty's father.

 - Recognition Failure: Homer finds the idea of a "Jewish entertainer" ludicrous.
 Lisa then names several entertainers who are Jewish: Lauren Bacall, Dinah Shore, William Shatner and Mel Brooks.
-Out of all these names its ironically the last one that surprises Homer: "Mel Brooks is Jewish!?!" (in the Portuguese dub, "Mel Brooks" was replaced with "Woody Allen").
+Out of all these names it's ironically the last one that surprises Homer: "Mel Brooks is Jewish!?!" (in the Brazilian dub, "Mel Brooks" was replaced with "Woody Allen").